frankmoskal/usnews-python/README.md

 # usnews-python

-Requires Python 3 and BeautifulSoup.
+Requires Python 3 and selenium.